sharmamohit-devops/Ignite-Hackthon/README.md

 ## 💡 **Our Solution – Sampark**

-**Sampark** is a centralized community platform designed to make neighborhoods, markets, and campuses more connected and collaborative.
+**Sampark** is a centralized digital platform that strengthens communication, collaboration, and coordination in communities.
-It enables members to share updates, organize events, and build trust — all in one intuitive digital space.
+It enables users to post announcements, share resources, organize events, and build trust — all within a single, secure ecosystem.

-🎯 **Goal:** Empower communities with smarter communication, resource sharing, and inclusivity through modern technology.
+🎯 **Goal:** Empower communities with smart technology that fosters inclusivity, trust, and seamless interaction.

 ---